About Us

 Judith Negron

-Judith Negron serves as the Partnership Lead for the Pathways 4 Equity Program.
+Judith Negron serves as the Program Director for the Pathways for Equity Program.
 She is responsible for business outreach, employer partnerships, corporate sponsorships, and providing information on fair chance hiring.
 As Partnership Lead, she aims to bridge the gap between justice-impacted women and employers to provide equitable employment opportunities.

 Judith is an accomplished leader and innovator with an impressive career spanning over three decades in the mental health and community services fields.
 While Vice President of Medlink Professional, she led the company's growth from a small operation to a large, multi-location corporation.
 She is also an experienced educator, mentor, and counselor who has helped hundreds of justice-impacted women in various correctional institutions.